Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Related works

-Transformer-based models have recently demonstrated superior generalization capabilities compared to CNNs when trained with sufficient data and computational resources~\cite{dosovitskiy2020}.
-Consequently, many modern computer vision models now leverage transformer-based architectures, in both segmentation~\cite{strudel2021, zheng2021, liu2021} and IR~\cite{chen2021,liang2021,zamir2022}.
-Alternative techniques for IR have also been proposed by leveraging generative models.
+Alternative techniques for IR have also been proposed by leveraging the transformer architecture ~\cite{chen2021,liang2021,zamir2022} and generative models.
 Isola et al.\cite{isola2017} introduced pix2pix, a framework based on Generative Adversarial Networks (GANs)~\cite{goodfellow2014} for general image-to-image translation.
 Their flexible approach allows for its usage in both image restoration and image segmentation tasks.
 Alternatively, Majurski et al. used trained GAN discriminators for pre-optimizing U-Nets for segmenting cell images\cite{majurski2019}.
 Diffusion models have also been studied for image restoration\cite{kawar2022, luo2023, xie2023}.

 Deocclusion is a subfield within image restoration commonly associated with inpainting.
 Many single-image deocclusion approaches rely on a two-step procedure: first identifying occlusion locations, then inpainting the affected areas.
-Several methods follow this two-stage approach.
 For example, Matsui and Ikehara~\cite{matsui2019} utilized a U-Net model to segment fence-occluded regions.
 For raindrop removal, Qian et al.~\cite{qian2018} introduced a GAN-based method that generates a heatmap of potential raindrop locations and subsequently produces an image without raindrops using conditional generation.
 Dong et al.\cite{dong2020} also adopted a two-step framework for face deocclusion, combining U-Nets with GAN training for occlusion segmentation and inpainting.
 Other approaches perform deocclusion in an unified model.
 Angah and Chen~\cite{angah2020} approached construction site deocclusion by directly training a single U-Net model using GAN framework for training.
 In the case of face deocclusion, Zhao et al.~\cite{zhao2017} proposed a model that uses an LSTM-Autoencoder trained on paired clean and synthetically occluded images, jointly learning to detect and restore occlusions.